yt-project/old-blog/content/post/post_37_yt-workshop-registration-is-open.rst

 .. date: 1322507869

-Registration for the 2012 yt workshop, to be held at the FLASH center <br />in Chicago from January 24-26, is now open.
+Registration for the 2012 yt workshop, to be held at the FLASH center in Chicago from January 24-26, is now open.

 Please register here: http://yt- project.org/workshop2012/